 So what is a head shot?
 It’s a portrait, typically taken from the shoulder line up toward the head.
 It may sometimes include the torso – depending on what the client needs the shot for.
 The way the shot is taken is very dependent on what you want the image for.
 Let’s say you need a head shot to promote your law practice (I do a lot of head shots for Legal Nurse Consultants), you would want your head shot to convey confidence, intelligence and a trust worthiness, right?

 It is recommended that you update your head shot every two (2) years.
 Costs for head shots vary, depending on which part of the country you live in and the experience level of the photographer.
-They range anywhere from $300-$1200 (depending on how many shots you want and what they are for).
-Corporate head shots are much less than acting head shots due to the post processing.
+They range anywhere from $300-$1500 (depending on how many shots you want and what they are for).

 Next time you want to post a profile pic for your business (or even your FB profile), think about the message that image conveys.
 Having a professional head shot will show that you care enough and take yourself seriously enough to put your best foot forward.
 While some professions call for serious clothing, make sure your wardrobe is at the least appropriate to the job / look you want to achieve.
 I always advocate professional hair and make-up personnel prior to professional shots.
 However, if you are great at styling yourself, have at it.
 Certainly posting a pic of yourself in your hole ridden pjs will only convey that you are NOT the person that wants to be taken seriously!